itssamuelrowe/binarystars/content/loop-statements-how-your-programs-repeat-things/using-the-break-statement.md

 early.
 In such cases, you can use the break statement.

 In fact you have already seen a simple use of the break statement in the switch statement.
-In this lecture, you will learn more about the break statement.
+In this section, you will learn more about the break statement.

 The general form of a break statement is like this.